ayaadelhassan/Symphonia_Testing/README.md

-# Symphonia_Testing
+## Symphonia_Testing
 Automated End To End Testing matrial for the Symphonia web and mobile application.

-Used Software:
-# Cypress
+## Technologies
-for web application
+- Cypress: for web application testing
-# Appium
-for mobile application
+- Appium: for mobile application testing
-# JMeter
-for stress testing
+- JMeter: for stress testing